ELISA plate washing tips

 ELISA Plate Washing Tips

-6 tips to help with your ELISA plate washing protocols
+How to wash your ELISA plate

 ELISA assays are antibody based experiment that allows researchers to determine the amount of their analyte present in a sample.
 ELISA assays are commonly used in immunology, neuroscience and cancer research to analyze a range of targets focussed on inflammation, growth factors and signaling molecules.
 Key targets included IL6, IL8, BDNF & VEGF.

 The two common types of ELISA assays that researchers predominantly used to measure analytes are the sandwich ELISA and competitive ELISA techniques.
 Sandwich (antibody is bound to the plate) and competitive (antigen is bound to the plate) ELISA assays involve two main antibody binding steps which are seperated with key wash steps that allow for the removal of contimating factors, unbound antibody & low-affinity bound complexes.